Ongoing Book Discussion Groups

 Please call or email the Library at least 24 hours prior to each program to register.

-The Adult Book Discussion Group meets on the third Thursday of each month at 12:30 p.m. on Zoom.
+The Adult Book Discussion Group meets on the third Thursday of each month at 12:30 p.m.
 Titles selected are available for borrowing via Overdrive and Libby.
-Several hard copies of the selected title will also be available for borrowing from the Library.
-Please call 508-835-3711 to reserve a physical copy.
-See our pasts lists for 2018-2019, and 2017-2018.
+Physical copies of the selected title will also be available for borrowing from the Library's circulation desk one month prior to the discussion.

-The Nonfiction Book Group meets on the last Friday of every other month at 1 p.m. on Zoom.
+The Nonfiction Book Group meets on the last Friday of every other month at 1 p.m.
 Titles selected are available for borrowing via Overdrive and Libby.
-Several hard copies of the selected title will also be available for borrowing from the Library.
-Please call 508-835-3711 to reserve a physical copy.
+Physical copies of the selected title will also be available for borrowing from the Library's circulation desk one month prior to the discussion.

 Library staff is always happy to help you find your next great book.
 The Book Lover's Links to the left will guide you to websites full of book recommendations, books in a series, book club suggestions and audio book recommendations.

 The database NoveList Plus is a subscription database which contains tools to help you find author read-a-likes, or similar titles based on content identifiers.
 You can access Novelist Plus from inside the library here.
 Or access Novelist Plus from outside the library using your Beaman Library card will be required to log in.
 Novelist is provided by C/WMARS.